LaifsV1/HOLiK/README.md

 # HOLiK
 This repository contains the symbolic semantics for a language called HOLi implemented for the K-Framework.
 The purpose is to perform symbolic execution of HOLi.

-HOLi (**H**igher-**O**rder **Li**braries) is a toy language used as a proof of concept for higher-order symbolic execution with free variables of arbitrary order.
-It is a language to define libraries of higher-order stateful methods written in HORef.
+HOLi (**H**igher-**O**rder **Li**braries) is a simple language used for a proof of concept of higher-order symbolic execution with free variables of arbitrary order.
+The language defines libraries containing higher-order stateful methods, similar to OCaml and other stateful functional languages.

 In the `/HOLI` directory, we have the game semantics to perform symbolic execution of higher-order open methods, which may contain free variables of arbitrary order.
 That is, symbolic execution of libraries which may contain undefined methods.